Introduction

 ### Custom Tools

 Define arbitrary TypeScript functions your agents can call.
-They run on the sandboxed tool executor service and can call built-in tools via the `struere` SDK or fetch external APIs.
+They run on the isolated tool executor service and can call built-in tools via the `struere` SDK or fetch external APIs.
 Tools can be marked `templateOnly: true` to inject data at prompt compilation time without exposing the tool to the LLM at runtime.

 ```typescript